 Usually, to end your membership in our plan, you simply enroll in another Medicare plan during one of the enrollment periods (see Section 2 in this chapter for information about the enrollment periods).
 However, if you want to switch from our plan to Original Medicare without a Medicare prescription drug plan, you must ask to be disenrolled from our plan.
-There are four ways you can ask to be disenrolled:
+There are three ways you can ask to be disenrolled:

-- You can contact your benefits administrator. - You can complete a disensollment form. - O You can obtain a disenrollment form by visiting our website (www.priorityhealth.com/medicare/once-you-enroll/plan-administration/disenroll) or contacting Customer Service.
-(Phone numbers are printed on the back cover of this booklet). - o For us to process the request: you must be eligible to disenroll, select a disenrollment reason on the form, sign the form, and date the form. - You can make a request in writing to us. - For us to process the request: you must be eligible to disenroll, include your intent to disenroll, include a reason for disenrollment, include a signature, and include a date.
+- You can complete a disenrollment form. - You can obtain a disenrollment form by visiting our website (www.priorityhealth.com/medicare/once-you-enroll/planadministration/disenroll) or contacting Customer Service.
+(Phone numbers are printed on the back cover of this booklet).

-• You can contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+- For us to process the request: you must be eligible to disenroll, select a disenrollment reason on the form, sign the form, and date the form. - You can make a request in writing to us. - For us to process the request: you must be eligible to disenroll, include your intent to disenroll, include a reason for disenrollment, include a signature, and include a date. - You can contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.